What is heathland habitat?

-This Back from the Brink Project includes an ambitious programme of management work across selected sites, creating the micro-habitats that key heathland species need if their populations are to expand and colonise new areas.
+This Back from the Brink Project included an ambitious programme of management work across selected sites, creating the micro-habitats that key heathland species needed if their populations were to expand and colonise new areas.

-We will target eight microhabitats, 19 localised species and an additional 16 species that are more widely dispersed across the heaths.
-These will range from the Large-celled Flapwort (a tiny liverwort) and the striking Purbeck mason wasp to the beautiful sand lizard and the miniature gentian known as yellow centuary.
-At the same time, and just as importantly, we will be working with local communities to enthuse new audiences and naturalists alike.
-We will also offer a range of walks, events and training opportunities to local people and land managers.
+We targeted eight microhabitats, 19 localised species and an additional 16 species that are more widely dispersed across the heaths.
+The ranged from the Large-celled Flapwort (a tiny liverwort) and the striking Purbeck mason wasp to the beautiful sand lizard and the miniature gentian known as Yellow Centuary.
+At the same time, and just as importantly, we worked with local communities to enthuse new audiences and naturalists alike.
+We also offered a range of walks, events and training opportunities to local people and land managers.

 target species factsheets